MeteoSwiss-APN/pytrajplot/README.md

   -V, --version                   Print version and exit.
   --help                          Show this message and exit.
 ```
 The only mandatory arguments are `INPUT_DIR` & `OUTPUT_DIR`.
 The input directory specifies the path to the source files.
-In the input directory, there should be at least one *plot_info* file, and for each trajectory file one corresponding start file.
+In the input directory, there should be at exactly **one plot_info** file, and for each trajectory file one corresponding start file.

 ### File Nomenclature
 Should the prefixes of the file names deviate from the default values (*tra_geom_*, *startf_*, *plot_info*),  it is possible to specify the prefix of the start and trajectory files, as well as the name of the plot_info file.